jouven/timeRangeCalculator/README.md

 # timeRangeCalculator
-Basic time arithmetic between single timestamp/time range and other time range/s plus some export options
+GUI program to do basic time arithmetic between single timestamp/time range and other time range/s plus some export options

 Compilation
 -----------